New York City Sexual Harassment Attorneys

 - Constant Communication with Clients

-At Levine & Blit, PLLC, our New York City sexual harassment lawyers represent men and women who have been subjected to sexual harassment in the workplace.
-Call us at (646) 461-6838 today for a free phone evaluation.
+At Levine & Blit, we represent men and women subjected to sexual harassment in the workplace.
+Call (646) 461-6838 today for a free phone evaluation.

 Sexual harassment is prohibited by federal, state, and city laws in New York.
 Additionally, the behavior does not need to be severe or pervasive in order for it to qualify as sexual harassment under New York's labor laws.